sigsum/sigsum/proposals/2023-04-no-ssh-signature-format.md

-3. Some means of domain separation is still good practice, to make it impossible, or very unlikely, that a signature created for an operatino in the Sigsum system can be taken out of context and accepted as valid by an unrelated system, or vice versa.
+3. Some means of domain separation is still good practice, to make it impossible, or very unlikely, that a signature created for an operation in the Sigsum system can be taken out of context and accepted as valid by an unrelated system, or vice versa.
 It's generally discouraged to reuse the same signing key for multiple purposes, but we still see some reasonable usecases (e.g., using the same key as a general release signing key, as the leaf signing key for Sigsum logging of releases.
-In particular, the set of leaf keys that can occur in the Sigsum system is open and potentially huge.
+In particular, the set of leaf keys that can occur in the Sigsum system is open and potentially huge).

 4. Domain separation can be done simpler than adopting the ssh signature format wholesale.
 It's also desirable to get a bit more